-Ethernet Virtual Private Network (evpn) Configuration Module
+Ethernet Virtual Private Network (EVPN) Configuration Module

 This configuration module configures the BGP EVPN address family to implement L2VPN or L3VPN.
 It supports: